vglazer/vglazer.github.io/_posts/2025-07-22-gemini-cli-notes.md

   - The instructional context will be a combination of user-level context from `~/.gemini/GEMINI.md`, project-specific context from `myproject/GEMINI.md` and  module-specific context from `myproject/some_module/GEMINI.md`.
 Run the `/memory show` REPL command to confirm.
   - Since command-line argument take precedence over `settings.json` and `.env` files, even after you `cd myproject` you can still turn off sandboxing via `gemini --sandbox false` or explicitly select a different model via `gemini --model gemini-2.0-pro`.

-## More on Configuration Layer Processing
+## Appendix: Configuration Layer Processing
 We can use sandboxing to illustrate the order in which Gemini CLI processes configuration layers, since it's off by default and can alternatively be turned on via `settings.json` files, `.env` files and command-line arguments:

 - Create an empty project directory: `mkdir -p ~/junk/myproject`.